TriHuynh00/AC3R-Demo/README.md

 2. Java 1.7 and above to run AC3R
 3. Windows 7, 8 or 10 to run BeamNG

+## Build

 To build AC3R, Maven >= 3.3.9 is required.
+Run the following commands:

+cd path-to-AC3R-project/demo
+mvn package

+Then move the generated jar in target\out\AC3R-1.0-jar-with-dependencies.jar to demo folder, and rename the jar to AC3R.jar.

 ## Configuration